Cloaked04/cloaked04.github.io/_posts/2017-07-29-Stack-Overflow.md

 <img src="/assets/titles_table.png" style="border:none;">
 </div>

-So, turned out that titles are a better options.
+So,it turns out, titles are a better options.
 I think, mainly this is because titles contain outright statements mentioning names of programming languages which might help the model make better predictions.
-Moreover, best Kaggle models also turned out to use some kind of mixture of titles and questions.
+Moreover, best models on Kaggle also used a dataset that used both titles and questions in a sophisticated manner.
 <br><br>

 ## Conclusion & Beyond